 The fundamental defect in shock is reduced perfusion of vital tissues.
-Once perfusion declines and O 2 delivery to cells is inadequate for aerobic metabolism, cells shift to anaerobic metabolism with increased production of CO 2 and accumulation of lactic acid.
+Once perfusion declines and oxygen delivery to cells is inadequate for aerobic metabolism, cells shift to anaerobic metabolism with increased production of carbon dioxide and elevated blood lactate levels.
 Cellular function declines, and if shock persists, irreversible cell damage and death occur.

 During shock, both the inflammatory and clotting cascades may be triggered in areas of hypoperfusion.
-Hypoxic vascular endothelial cells activate WBCs, which bind to the endothelium and release directly damaging substances (eg, reactive O 2 species, proteolytic enzymes) and inflammatory mediators (eg, cytokines, leukotrienes, tumor necrosis factor [TNF]).
+Hypoxic vascular endothelial cells activate white blood cells, which bind to the endothelium and release directly damaging substances (eg, reactive oxygen species, proteolytic enzymes) and inflammatory mediators (eg, cytokines, leukotrienes, tumor necrosis factor).
 Some of these mediators bind to cell surface receptors and activate nuclear factor kappa B (NFκB), which leads to production of additional cytokines and nitric oxide (NO), a potent vasodilator.
-Septic shock (see Sepsis and Septic Shock) may be more proinflammatory than other forms of shock because of the actions of bacterial toxins, especially endotoxin.
+Septic shock Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more may be more proinflammatory than other forms of shock because of the actions of bacterial toxins, especially endotoxin.

-Multiple mediators, along with endothelial cell dysfunction, markedly increase microvascular permeability, allowing fluid and sometimes plasma proteins to escape into the interstitial space.
-In the GI tract, increased permeability possibly allows translocation of the enteric bacteria from the lumen, potentially leading to sepsis or metastatic infection.
+Multiple mediators, along with endothelial cell dysfunction, markedly increase microvascular permeability, allowing fluid and sometimes plasma proteins to escape into the interstitial space (1–3 Pathophysiology references Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more ).
+In the gastrointestinal tract, increased permeability possibly allows translocation of the enteric bacteria from the lumen, potentially leading to sepsis or metastatic infection.